Arkolos/challenge/README.md

 /path/to/your/spark-shell  --packages com.databricks:spark-csv_2.11:1.3.0 -i challenge.scala
 ```

 There should have no errors.
 A "result" directory is created in you current directory.
-When it's finished, you should get the spark prompt again.
+When it's finished, you should get the Scala prompt again.

 - Exit the Spark shell (type the "exit" command) and run :
 ```